 South Ayrshire Health and Social Care Partnership Workforce Plan 2019-2022

 The SAHSCP Workforce Plan 2019-2022 was approved at IJB on 16th May 2019.
 This is the Partnership’s first workforce plan and focuses on the next 3 years (2019-22), but also aims to look beyond that by setting foundations that will deliver requirements for many years to come.

 It will be reviewed annually.
 The scale of the Partnership’s remit and activities is extensive, and the workforce plan will never, nor should it attempt to, address every single aspect of the Partnership’s operation.
 The purpose of the workforce plan therefore is to establish, in broad terms, how best to ensure the workforce delivers the Partnership’s vision, values, mission and strategic objectives.

 Strategic Needs Assessment and Area Profile

-The following document is the current Strategic Needs Assessment and Area Profile for the South Ayrshire Health and Social Care Partnership produced as at December, 2017 and will be used to inform the new Strategic Plan for the period 2018-21.
+The following document is the current Strategic Needs Assessment and Area Profile for the South Ayrshire Health and Social Care Partnership produced as at December, 2020 and has been used to inform the Strategic Plan for the period 2021-24.
 Locality profiles have also been produced for each of the six localities as well as a summary profile document which provides an overview of the key data from each profile, which can be found on the locality planning page.